 What Is A Reverse Mortgage?

 - Your home does not need to be free and clear.
-Elimination of the current mortgage is one of the most common reasons seniors apply for a reverse mortgage.
+Elimination of the current mortgage is one of the most common reasons older homeowners apply for a reverse mortgage.

 - You, or your heirs, retain 100% of the remaining equity upon the sale of the home

 - Home must be your primary residence.
 A reverse mortgage cannot be used for a second home or investment property.

 - Eligible properties include: Single Family Homes; Two-to-Four-unit homes as long as one unit is occupied by the borrower; FHA approved Condominiums that meet the U.S. Department of Housing and Urban Development’s FHA approval requirements